silinternational/idp-in-a-box/terraform/031-email-service/README.md

 ## What this does

+ - Create task definition and ECS service for email-service API
- - Create task definition and ECS service for email-service
+ - Create task definition and ECS service for email-service cron
  - Create Cloudflare DNS record

 ## Required Inputs

  - `app_env` - Application environment
- - `app_name` - Application name (default: email-service)
  - `cloudflare_domain` - Top level domain name for use with Cloudflare
- - `cpu` - CPU resources to allot to this (default: 250)
  - `db_name` - Name of MySQL database for email-service
- - `desired_count` - Desired count of tasks running in ECS service
  - `docker_image` - The docker image to use for this
  - `ecs_cluster_id` - ID for ECS Cluster
  - `ecsServiceRole_arn` - ARN for ECS Service Role
  - `email_brand_color` - CSS color to use for branding in emails
  - `email_brand_logo` - The fully qualified URL to an image for logo in emails
- - `email_queue_batch_size` - How many queued emails to process per run (default: 10)
  - `from_email` - Email address to send emails from
  - `from_name` - Email address to send emails from
  - `idp_name` - Short name of IdP for use in logs and email alerts